dataobservatory-eu/greendeal/content/home/slider.md

         color: '#555'
         brightness: 1
         media: slides/slider/Reprex_Linecheck_2022-centered-broader.webp
-      link:
-        icon: fa-solid fa-right-to-bracket
-        icon_pack: fas
-        text: "See you in Milano"
-        url: ../talk/linecheck-milano-it/
     - title: "Open Data: Gold Without Rush"
       content: 'When you need data from the past, it is too late to start collecting it.
 If you need satellite data, it is unlikely that you